(AS AMENDED AT A MEETING OF MEMBERS HELD ON 2 SEPTEMBER 2010 HELD AT THE MTN SCIENCENTRE AUDITORIUM, CANAL WALK)

-The association shall be a corporate body having a separate legal persona with perpetual succession capable of owning both movable and immovable property in it’s own name and with the right to sue or be sued in it’s own name.
-The income and property of the association whencesoever derived shall be applied solely towards the promotion of the objects of the association as set forth in this constitution and no portion thereof shall be paid or transferred directly or indirectly to any members of the association, provided that nothing herein contained shall prevent the payment in good faith of remuneration to any officer or employee of the association or to any member thereof in return for any services actually rendered to the association.
+The Association shall be a corporate body having a separate legal persona with perpetual succession capable of owning both movable and immovable property in its own name and with the right to sue or be sued in its own name.
+The income and property of the Association shall be applied solely towards the promotion of the objects of the Association as set forth in this constitution and no portion shall be paid or transferred to any members of the Association, provided that nothing shall prevent the payment in good faith of remuneration to any officer or employee or member of the Association in return for any services rendered to the Association.

-The association shall have full powers to carry out it’s main and ancillary objects and purposes.
-The powers of the association shall be exercised by the committee constituted in terms of clause 4 below save to the extent that they are exercised by the members in general meeting.
+The Association shall have full powers to carry out its main and ancillary objects and purposes.
+The powers of the Association shall be exercised by the committee constituted in terms of clause 4 below save to the extent that they are exercised by the members in a general meeting.

-The main purpose and object of the association is to promote cycling and the interests of cyclists.
-Without limiting the generality of the aforegoing, the association shall have the following ancillary objectives:
+The main purpose and object of the Association is to promote cycling and the interests of cyclists.
+The Association has the following ancillary objectives: